 Q. Why do you recommend a comprehensive exam for your new patients?
 Why can’t you just examine me after I get my teeth cleaned?

-A. After watching patients closely for over 30 years, I can tell you emphatically that we see basically 2 major types of patterns on how our patients handle the aging process relative to their teeth.
-One group will seek care only when something happens and their future is unpredictable and often times ends with at best, a lifetime of constant repair and frustration, and for many, the loss of their teeth, in spite of visiting the dentist every 6 months for their lifetime.
-The other group at some point stops, steps back, makes an assessment of where they are (a comprehensive exam), becomes clear on what they want for their mouths in their later years, hears the choices available to get what they want, and systematically moves their oral health to a place that allows them to literally stop their mouths from aging.
+A. After watching patients closely for over 30 years, I can tell you emphatically that we see two major types of patterns on how our patients handle the aging process relative to their teeth.
+One group of patients will seek care only when an emergency occurs and their future is unpredictable.
+Often times this pattern ends with a lifetime of constant repair, frustration and the loss of their teeth, in spite of visiting the dentist every 6 months.
+The other group of patients at some point stops, steps back, and makes an assessment of where they are (a comprehensive exam).
+These patients can discuss options available to get what they want and systematically move their oral health to a place that allows them to stop their mouths from aging.